Affordable Care Act Pros And Cons – What You Need To Know

 Is the Affordable Care Act good for America?
 See how the Affordable Care Act Pros and Cons might affect you!

 The prime aim of this act was to provide affordable health insurance coverage for all Americans.
-The ACA was also designed to provide protection to consumers from insurance company tactics that are majorly designed to drive up patient costs or restrict care.
+The ACA was also designed to protect consumers from insurance company tactics that are majorly designed to drive up patient costs or restrict care.
+The Affordable Care Act (ACA), also known as Obamacare, was enacted in 2010.

-The ACA has benefitted the scores of Americans by providing them insurance coverage.
+The ACA has benefitted scores of Americans by providing them with insurance coverage.
 Many of these people were unemployed or had low-paying jobs that were not enough for them to sustain.
 Some were unable to work because of a disability or family obligations.
 Others couldn’t get decent health insurance because of a pre-existing medical condition, such as a chronic disease.

-While conservatives raised objections to the tax increases and higher insurance premiums needed to pay for Obamacare, others in the healthcare industry are critical of the additional workload and costs placed on medical providers.
-They also think it may have negative effects on the quality of care.
+Despite the positive outcomes, the ACA has been mired in controversies.
+While conservatives raised objections to the tax increases and higher insurance premiums needed for Obamacare, others in the healthcare industry are critical of the additional workload and costs placed on medical providers.
+They also think it may have adverse effects on the quality of care.
+As a result, there are frequent calls for the ACA to be repealed or overhauled.

 How the ACA Is Structured

-- Help low-income people afford health insurance through subsidies and a Medicaid expansion
+• Help low-income people afford health insurance through subsidies and a Medicaid expansion

 Need help with understanding the ACA?